granule-project/granule/README.md

 # Gram
 A statically typed functional language with graded modal types, including fine-grained coeffect and effect types.
-A brief introduction can be found in ["this extended abstract"](http://www.cs.ox.ac.uk/conferences/fscd2017/preproceedings_unprotected/TLLA_Orchard.pdf) presented at TLLA'17.
+A brief introduction can be found in [this extended abstract](http://www.cs.ox.ac.uk/conferences/fscd2017/preproceedings_unprotected/TLLA_Orchard.pdf) presented at TLLA'17.

 The type system is partly based on the one in ["Combining effects and coeffects via grading" (Gaboardi et al. 2016)](https://www.cs.kent.ac.uk/people/staff/dao7/publ/combining-effects-and-coeffects-icfp16.pdf).